-- Students with a 23-25 TOEFL iBT speaking score or 7.0-7.5 on the IELTS must complete a 3-credit-hour language and cultural orientation course (LLED 7769).
-Upon completion of LLED 7769 and with a recommendation from the LLED 7769 instructor:
+2. Students with a speaking score of 23-25 on the TOEFL iBT or 7.0-7.5 on the IELTS must complete a 3-credit-hour language AND cultural orientation course (LLED 7769).
+Upon completion of LLED 7769 and with a recommendation from the LLED 7769 program:

-- Students with a speaking score of 20-22 TOEFL iBT or below 6.5 IETLS score test must successfully complete a 3-credit-hour language skills course (LLED 7768) before enrolling in LLED 7769 and GRSC 7770 or a departmental equivalent.
-Such students will need to retake tests and achieve requisite scores to be in compliance with policy.
+3. Students with a speaking score of 20-22 on the TOEFL iBT or 6.5 and below on the IELTS must successfully complete a 3-credit-hour language skills course (LLED 7768) before enrolling in LLED 7769 and GRSC 7770 or a departmental equivalent.
+Such students will need to retake TOEFL or IETLS tests and achieve requisite scores to be in compliance with policy.

 Registration for The TOEFL iBT language evaluation is available from Educational Testing Service http://testing.uga.edu/students-customers/prometric-testing